LearnersGuild/learning-os/game/processes/team-formation.md

 ## Context

-After a cycle starts, and before the next cycle begins there is a process of [Goal Selection](goal-selection.md) followed by Team Formation.
-Team formation kicks in when a cycle's vote cutoff time arrives.
+At the beginning of a cycle is a [Goal Selection](goal-selection.md) process followed by Team Formation.
+Team Formation kicks in when a cycle's vote cutoff time arrives.

 ## Purpose

+Forming a team is a necessary step for players to begin working on a goal.

+## Participants

+- **Free Agents**: players who are not currently on a team.

-### Requirements
+## Requirements
 - Team experience and skill level should be approximately equal, with the exception of 1 player who should be more experienced and skilled (Team Lead)
 - No team should be without a lead
 - Team members can only be on one team